Get to Know Soul Stitch Studio

 Aruna holds a Bachelor's Degree in Commerce from the University of British Columbia & a Diploma in Fashion Design from the Blanche MacDonald Institute.
-During her studies, she had the rare opportunity to work with Canada's leading textile artist, Joanna Staniszkis--an experience that impacted her life forever.
+During her studies, she had the rare opportunity to work with one of Canada's leading textile artist, Joanna Staniszkis--an experience that impacted her life forever.

 Aruna went on to have her own art work displayed in galleries throughout Vancouver, Canada.
 From there, she wrote for newspapers, magazines, appeared on television several times and conducted workshops both locally and internationally.

 Non-profit work is also another passion of Aruna's.
 In both organizations where she worked as Director of Fund Development and Marketing, Aruna's skill with inspiring creativity was utilized in addition to her business expertise.
 So much so, that she helped to establish the Home Economic Department at The Third Academy School in Calgary, Canada--a school for children with learning disabilities.

-Because of her passion for instilling a sense of leadership in children and youth through creativity, Aruna went on to create Haberdash Couture Kids, teaching children and youth to knit for causes.
-Her goal was to instil a sense of confidence that anyone, regardless of age, can make a difference.
+Because of her passion for instilling a sense of leadership in children and youth through creativity, Aruna created Haberdash Couture Kids, teaching children and youth to knit for causes.
+Her goal was to instil a sense of purposeful confidence that anyone, regardless of age, gender, ethnicity or socio-economic status, can make a difference.
 She worked collaboratively with local yarn stores, schools, hospitals and community knitting groups (namely the Knit2gether group at Tommy Douglas library in Burnaby).
 She created worksheets and patterns featuring two characters, Coco and Sebastian, which she created and painted.
 (Please visit: www.HCKids.weebly.com for more information).

 Aruna had studied a multitude of art forms and often finds it constricting to stay with just one form in an art piece.
 Most of the time, she infuses a multitude of art techniques into one piece.
 It is rare for her knitted works to consist of just yarn.
 Breaking away from tradition, the knitted piece is only a starting point & is treated more like a blank canvas--infusing with origami, haberdashery, embroidery, sewing & collage.
 Her novel techniques have fuelled recognition--recently winning her 1st place in an international knitting competition in 2013, run by knitwear designer, Debbie Bliss!